igonz/comp680site/index.md

 Implement functionality to select picture from Mobile | DONE Create REST service which connects to SQL | DONE Implement Google authentication | DONE
-Implement Google authentication token with REST | Work in Progress
+Implement Google authentication token with REST | DONE

 ## Sprint 2:
 Objective: Integrate Google Vision API to identify score numbers from uploaded images and store them in an SQL database as well as make them available for viewing by other users.